mbana641/mbana641.github.io/javascript_course/README.md

 You can see a high-level overview of the differences between the 3.x and 4.x JS APIs [here](https://developers.arcgis.com/javascript/latest/guide/choose-version/index.html) and a more detailed comparison [here](https://developers.arcgis.com/javascript/latest/guide/functionality-matrix/index.html).

-## Data and Terms of Use
-Please see [http://opendata.dc.gov/](http://opendata.dc.gov/) for the data terms of use.

 ## Licensing
 Copyright 2016 Esri